-Abnormal Psychology
+PSY 245 Abnormal Psychology

 The development, causes, and treatment of abnormal behavior are studied.
 The disorders include: anxiety disorders, mood disorders, schizophrenia, substance abuse, dissociative, personality, and sexual disorders.
 The role of stress and genetics is emphasized.
 Theories of personality related to disorders are introduced along with the therapies related to these theories.
-Prerequisite: PSY 111 or PSY 112

-PSY 247 Industrial &
+PSY 247 Industrial & Organizational Psychology 3

-Organizational Psychology

 The industrial/organizational environment defined in human terms.
 This course is a survey of theories, methods, and issues involved in the application of psychological principles in work settings.
 The following topics will be covered: measurement, personnel decisions, training, performance appraisal, worker motivation, job satisfaction, leadership, work design, and work conditions.
-Prerequisite: PSY 111 or PSY 112

-Psychological Aspects of Human Sexuality
+PSY 250 Psychological Aspects of Human Sexuality 3